OpenEvalProject/evals/manuscripts/elife-71695/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/71695/elife-71695-fig6-v2.jpg)

 **Figure 6.:** The x-axis represents the difference ΔR2.
 In this case, we examined separately early time windows (post-offer to pre-target windows, top, N = 148 responses) and late time windows (post-target to post-juice windows, bottom, N = 65 responses).
 In the early time windows, mean(ΔR2) = –0.013 (p < 10–8, Wilcoxon signed-rank test).
 In the late time windows, mean(ΔR2) = –0.0034 (p = 0.25, Wilcoxon signed-rank test).
-The difference between the two measures was marginally significant (p = 0.052, Wilcoxon rank-sum test).Figure 6—source data 1.Figure 6.
+The difference between the two measures was marginally significant (p = 0.052, Wilcoxon rank-sum test).

-## Contrasting neuronal encoding in OFC and ACCd
+### Contrasting neuronal encoding in OFC and ACCd

 Since our previous study on the OFC used the same choice task and animals used here, we had the opportunity to contrast the neuronal representations in OFC and ACCd, to probe the differential contributions of these two areas to economic choice under variable action costs.
 First, we noted that neurons in the OFC and ACCd do not encode the same set of variables.
 In particular, pre-decision variables such as offer value (juice) and offer value (cost) are encoded in the OFC but not the ACCd (Figure 5).
 On the other hand, choice outcome in spatial (chosen offer location) and action-based (chosen target location) reference frames were represented in ACCd but not in OFC (Figure 5).
 We thus compared the strength and pattern of the variables that are commonly encoded in these two brain regions, including chosen value, chosen cost, and chosen juice.